rust-basel/fullstack-rust-workshop/src/06-creating_a_database.md

 - (Update an existing item)
 - Delete an item

 This translates directly to Create-Read-Update-Delete (`CRUD`).
 Also, for simplicity, we do not use update here.
-We only delete, create or get items
+We only delete, create or get items.
+Deleting is therefore the same as checking of an item.

 ## Create a database module